nexssp/cli/nexss-project/commands/remove.md

 # Remove

-Remove project from the central base of projects.
+Remove a project from the central base of projects.

 ## More info

-Remove project from the central base of projects.
+Remove a project from the central base of projects.
 IT IS NOT DELETING THE FOLDER WITH PROJECT.
 Please do it manually

 ## Examples